Sunday, 27 October 2024

-Yesterday (Saturday Oct 26th) Steve Jones put news out of a Yellow-browed Warbler and a possible Hume's Warbler, both along Bath Road in Ventnor.
+Yesterday (Saturday Oct 26th) Steve Jones put out news of a Yellow-browed Warbler and a possible Hume's Warbler, both along Bath Road in Ventnor.
 I got down there from midday or so - where quite a gathering of local birders had formed (plus, the odd visiting birder too) - and we all soon got to see and hear them in the area; often favouring a clump of sycamore and ash; but ranging further at times.
-Gradually, with the reasonable views and listening to calls for comparison, we soon gained enough confidence to definitely say one was indeed a Hume's; an excellent find for SJ and great to share it with a bunch of locals.
+Gradually, with reasonable views and listening to calls, we soon gained enough confidence say one was indeed a Hume's; an excellent find for SJ and great to share it with a bunch of locals (and a few visitors too).
 A bonus later on was suddenly hearing a calling Sibe Chiff just across the road from the Hume's - and at one point both ended up together in a tree right above us too?!
 Plus a random Ring Ouzel briefly landed nearby for good measure....A very memorable day.

 The Hawfinch daily tally continues to build with more flyover(s).
 One particular single seen over Nansen Hill and Luccombe Copse on Oct 28th showed very well as it circled round above me, calling frequently - seen to depart southwards over the tree tops. [c12 birds so far...].